Stablecoins in a nutshell: subverting fiat currency by relying on it.

 If the price of your coin goes above $1, it indicates that the demand for your new coins is too high.
 The algorithm increases the supply of your new coin by printing more coins, until the demand meets the supply at the price peg.

 If the price of your coin falls below $1, it indicates that there are too many coins in circulation and demand is lower than supply.
 The algorithm is programmed to contract the number of coins in circulation, until supply meets demand at the dollar price point.

 Although Robert Sams never launched Seigniorage Shares, his influential paper built the foundation for a class of stablecoins called Algorithmic Stablecoins, also known as Non-Collateralized Stablecoins.

 Because they are programmed with code that is openly auditable, this mechanism can generate a lot of trust in the currency.
 These are the most transparent, and decentralized stablecoins.
-The major drawback, however, is that handling a large contraction of coins can become difficult.

 These are the most common type of stablecoins.
 They are pegged to fiat currencies like the U.S. dollar or the Euro, and usually backed at a 1:1 ratio, meaning that for each stablecoin in existence, there’s a fiat currency in a bank account.

 Let’s look at the example of the most popular stablecoin, Tether, to understand fiat-backed coins.
 Tether is collateralized 1:1 with the U.S. Dollar, so 1 Tether is equal to $1.

 The mechanism behind Tether is as follows: There’s a bank account for an exchange that trades in Tether, and for every Tether coin that is bought from the exchange, the exchange deposits $1 in the bank account.
 Traders can exchange their Tether coins and redeem their dollars directly from the exchange at any time.